whimiscott4/whimiscott4/README.md

 ( happi early lucky day)
-i love the smell of robogas in the morning, it smells like victory./ref
+i love the smell of robogas in the morning, it smells like victory./ref also uhh mario day is soon (mar10) uhh so early mario day i guess too what do i celebrate im confused

 <img width="474" height="106" alt="image" src="https://github.com/user-attachments/assets/72e0c483-894c-4cbc-b709-c0718c69c8a4" />